 Osaka might not be quite as beautiful as Kyoto or quite as exciting as Tokyo, but it’s still well worth a visit!
-Not only does it have one of the most famous castles of Japan, it is also known as the nation’s kitchen.
+Not only does it have one of the most famous castles in Japan, it is also known as the nation’s kitchen.
 Expect lots of delicious food.

 Try some French pastry, Japanese style

 Start your day with breakfast at a nice Japanese bakery.
 I enjoyed trying new things every day while I was in Japan, like matcha croissants and cherry blossom brioche.
-In Osaka I loved Painduce bakery, but there are many different bakeries you could try around town, often near train stations.
+In Osaka, I loved Painduce bakery, but there are many different bakeries you could try around town, often near train stations.

 Have a matcha ice cream by Osaka Castle